 Code of Civil Procedure section 366.2 creates a one-year statute of limitations on most claims against a decedent and this limitations period is not extended or tolled by the sixty day period for a creditor to respond to a Notice of Administration to Creditors.
 (Prob.
 Code, § 9100.)
 However, some claims are excluded from this limitations period, such as claims to enforce a lien.
 (Prob.
 Code, § 9391.)

-“Known or reasonably ascertainable creditors” are the key words.
+“Known or reasonably ascertainable creditors” are the key terms.
 Probate Code section 9050 requires that “the personal representative shall give notice . . . to the known or reasonably ascertainable creditors of the decedent.”
-If a creditor demands payment from the decedent or the decedent's estate, the personal representative is deemed to know of the creditor.
+If a creditor demands payment from the decedent's estate, the personal representative is deemed to know of the creditor.
 (Id.)

-It is better to over notice than miss a potential creditor.
-Representatives are under a duty to make reasonably diligent efforts to identify reasonably ascertainable creditors (Prob.
+It is better to send out all conceivable notices than miss a potential creditor.
+Representatives are under a duty to make a reasonably diligent effort to identify potential creditors (Prob.
 Code, § 9053).
-The failure may allow a creditor to file a late claim in the estate.
+Failure to execute on this may allow a creditor to file a late claim in the estate.
 (See Prob.
 Code, § 9103 for requirements.)

-In addition to the “usual suspects” (i.e., credit card companies and the like), other potential creditors include:
+In addition to the “usual suspects” (i.e., credit card companies and medical bills), other potential creditors include:

 - Friends, family members, and heirs who paid the decedent's bills, funeral expenses, or other costs necessitated by the death and the administration of the decedent's estate.

 - The decedent's caregivers or other household employees.

 - Judgment creditors (personal injury matters and others).

 Parties suing, or threatening to sue, the decedent.
 (Filing of a creditor's claim is a prerequisite to initiating or continuing litigation against a decedent in many cases.
 See Prob.
 Code, §§ 9300–9392 for details.)